resilience-me/thing/README.md

         uint32_t nonce;            // 4-byte nonce field for replay protection, context-dependent. char signature[32];        // SHA-256 hash for verifying data integrity and authenticity.
     } Datagram;

+The connection type and command is used to dispatch the command handler for a command:

+    typedef int (*CommandHandler)(const Datagram*);
+    CommandHandler command_handlers[256] = { {NULL} };

+The command handlers are dispatched as `command_handlers[dg->command]`.
+Command codes 0 to 127 are for client commands and 128 to 255 are for server commands (thus the most significant bit specifies connection type there, and this bit is also used when verifying the signature since user x and user y parameters have to be used differently depending on client or server interaction context. )

 In most client-to-server interactions as well as server-to-server interactions, two users are involved.
 One of the users is on the server that receives the datagram, and thus organized under "localhost", whereas the other needs a domain name as part of their identifier.
 These are "user X" and "user Y" in the datagram, where "user Y" also has a domain name identifier.
 When a user interacts with a server via a client, user X will be their account, and user Y will be the account they may want to interact with (such as setting the trustline for. ) And vice versa, when a server interacts with another server (on behalf of a user account), "user Y" will be their account and they also provide a domain name as part of the identifier, and user X will be the account they want to interact with.